jnnilson/jnnilson/README.md

 <p><b>Revenue</b>: Ad Sales, In App Purchases</p>

-<p><b>Secret Sauce</b>: When player gets bored with default putting green they're using they can buy more greens including copies of real one from anywhere in the world, the <a href="https://www.usgs.gov/the-national-map-data-delivery/gis-data-download">elevation data</a> about which is often <a href="https://www.usgs.gov/faqs/are-there-any-costs-or-restrictions-usage-data-downloaded-national-map">freely available</a>.</p>
+<p><b>Secret Sauce</b>: When player gets bored with default putting green they're using they can buy more greens including <i>copies of real ones</i> from anywhere in the world, the <a href="https://www.usgs.gov/the-national-map-data-delivery/gis-data-download">elevation data</a> about which is often <a href="https://www.usgs.gov/faqs/are-there-any-costs-or-restrictions-usage-data-downloaded-national-map">freely available</a>.</p>

 <p><b>Proposal</b>: Build another Proof of Concept using Web3 smart contracts to let players build and own greens themselves, now digital assets, and earn money selling them to other players via in app purchase.
 JustPutting is really two games: 1) Putting 2) Building Greens in which the players can grow the game themselves without any need for further development, a potentially lucrative <b>Economy of Scale</b>.</p>